 Izumikawa’s first master was Juhatsu Kyoda.
 They were relatives.
 Moreover, there was a relationship between the student and teacher in elementary school.
 He was the best student of Seko Higa.
 His dojo, which was established in 1934, was the first Goju-Ryu dojo of the east region of Japan.
 Goju-Ryu Karate spread from his dojo to foreign countries including Hawaii and South America.
 When Miyagi demonstrated Goju-Ryu in Hawaii, he was greatly helped by Izunikawa’s father.
 He was an authority Of Goju-Ryu in Japan proper until his death in 1969.

-Shihan Naganuma is the last Shihan that Kanki Izumikawa guided.
-He succeeded Izumikawa in later year.
-THe is the Hanshi of YUZENKAI GOJU-RYU
+Hanshi Naganuma is the last Shihan that Kanki Izumikawa guided.
+He succeeded all the last study results of Izumikawa.
+He is the Hanshi

 |Kazunori Omoto 尾本一則(1958～)

 Kancho Omoto has been studying Karate under Hanshi Naganuma (who was the

 last student of Hanshi Izumikawa) since 1973.
 He also earned a Masters